thomhurst/BDTest/README.md

 }
 ```

-Once the package has been installed and your tests have run, these reports should appear in your output directory automatically.
+This will produce a flakiness report and a test times report.

+### Flakiness
+In your output directory after your tests have finished:
+> BDTest - Report - Flakiness - {timestamp}.html

+Override this filename by settings `BDTest.BDTestSettings.FlakinessReportHtmlFilename = "C:\\SomeDirectory\\test-flakiness.html";`

+### Test Times
+In your output directory after your tests have finished:
+> BDTest - Report - Test Times Comparison - {timestamp}.html

+Override this filename by settings `BDTest.BDTestSettings.TestTimesReportHtmlFilename = "C:\\SomeDirectory\\test-times.html";`

 ## Json
 In your output directory after your tests have finished:
-> test_data - {timestamp}.json
+> BDTest - Test Data - {timestamp}.json

+Override this filename by settings `BDTest.BDTestSettings.JsonDataFilename = "C:\\SomeDirectory\\test-json-raw-data.json";`

 <details>
 <summary>Example:</summary>